dx-ted-emea/Azure-Resource-Manager-Documentation/Marketplace/Publish-dashboard.md

 *draft*

 This page covers the steps required for the Azure Marketplace Publisher Dashboard.
-The publisher dashboard manages the offers for [virtual machines (single VM)](Single-vm.md), [solution templates (sometimes called multi-VM)](Multi-vm.md), [developer services](Developers-services.md), and [data services](Data-services.md).
+The publisher dashboard manages the offers for [virtual machines (single VM)](Single-vm.md), [solution templates (multi-VM)](Multi-vm.md), [developer services](Developers-services.md), and [data services](Data-services.md).
 An offer in the publisher dashboard includes the following:

+- publishers information
 - description of your software
 - support information
 - marketplace categories